 The company’s newly-hired UK MD, Neil Wetherall, said: “It’s great to be setting up Factorytalk in the UK.
 We already support companies here, and I look forward to building both the UK customer and our global services, with the UK office as a strategic hub to support local and international customers in Europe and America easier and more effectively.”

-The firm’s future plans include a potential investment in the in Liverpool through the Digital Manufacturing Accelerator and the Medicines Manufacturing Innovation Centre.
+The firm’s future plans include a potential investment in the Manufacturing Technology Centre in Liverpool through the Digital Manufacturing Accelerator and the Medicines Manufacturing Innovation Centre.
 All-in-all, I recommend that you keep an eye on Factorytalk’s development in the United Kingdom; it could prove to be a game-changer for our manufacturing industry, and the driving force between a new wave of digitally-advanced Asian, or Southeast Asian, software providers migrating to the nation.